 - " Turn the back of the chair to the kerb and lower the back wheels down.
-This uses gravity to help and is not as stressful on your body. - " For wheelchairs with tilt bars put your foot on the tipping lever. - " Take hold of the hand grips (make sure they are fitting firmly). - " Gently lower the chair down.
+This uses gravity to help and is not as stressful on your body. - " Take hold of the hand grips (make sure they are fitting firmly). - " Gently lower the chair down.